SeanZsya/SSLE/README.md

 ### Dependencies

 This project has been tested on 18.04(ROS Melodic).
+Before you build it using `catkin_make`, make sure you meet the following requirements:

 1. Basic ROS Environment (recommand desktop-full)